Donny-ai/Pharmaceutical-Research/README.md

 ![Female Respondents](Output/female_reviews.png)
 ![Elderly Female Respondents](Output/elderly_female_reviews.png)
 ![Female Respondents age 3-6](Output/baby_girl_reviews.png)
-* There is only one respondent in this category with a score of 0, this drug is likely a poor choice for this age range.
 ![Female Respondents age 7-12](Output/girl_reviews.png)
+* There is only one respondent in the female age 3-6 category.
+With a score of 0, this drug is likely a poor choice for this age range.
-* Respondents in this cateogry are split between high and low scores, caution should be advised before prescribing for this cohort.
+* Respondents in the female age 3-7 category are split between very high and very low scores, caution should be advised before prescribing for this cohort.